bel-ch/bels-blog/data/authors/default.md

 Hi friends!
 Call me Bel.

-I am passionate about asking more questions than I have time to answer.
-Some questions that move me are:

-1. How do individuals and collectives evolve through the engagement within different spaces?
-2. What is consciousness?
-Where does it come from?
-How does it evolve in individuals?
-How did it develop over the course of human evolution?
-3. What is Qualia?
-4. How do we address fragmentation in our postmodern world?
-5. How do I become the best version of myself? :)

-Always down to chat!

 ## Present:

 Creating community spaces of creativity, discourse, and play.
 Writing essays that I'll take more than eternity to complete.
-I will try to post weekly updates on my writing.
-Independent research.
-No answers, still trying to figure out the question.
-Alot of pontificating.
-Chopping wood and urban farming for fun.
-Currently reading Orthodoxy by GK Chesterton, and Zen and Motorcycle Maintenance by Robert Pirsig.
+Don't care enough to update website.
+Boxing and muay thai for funz!

 ## Past: